mightywomble/macupdate/README.md

 A macOS utility that scans /Applications and ~/Applications, detects which apps are available as Homebrew casks, and interactively generates (and optionally runs) an installer script.
 It also consults the Homebrew Formulae API to suggest alternatives and can replace pre-existing, non-brew .app bundles when installing via Homebrew.

+## 📦 Version history
+- 1.2 — 2025-10-22
+  - ➕ Added per‑app skip option for alternative (amber) suggestions in checker.sh, so you can bypass long candidate lists quickly.
+  - 🆕 Added brewmelater.sh to scan all installed Homebrew formulae and casks, show status (up‑to‑date/needs update/deprecated), and optionally generate an Ansible playbook (brew_reinstall.yml) to reinstall them.
+  - 🛠️ Prompt handling improvements (avoid unintended actions when no TTY).
+- 1.0 — 2025-10-01
+  - 🎉 Initial release of checker.sh with scanning, alternative suggestions, and installer generation.

 ## Features
 - Fast scan of installed apps using Spotlight (mdfind)
 - Classifies apps with icons: